Kafui Danku shows off her beautiful daughter and tall son in new photos

 - Fans and followers of Kafui Danku have delivered compliments underneath her post on social media

-The famous movie star delivered the photos with just a smiling face with hearts emoji.
+The famous Ghanaian movie star delivered the photos with just a smiling face with hearts emoji.

 Kafui Danku posed with her adorable children sporting casual outfits at what appears to be their home in Toronto, Canada.